smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Encryption/index.md

 Some OEMs might want to encrypt video and audio streaming.
 Information on how to set up encrypted video and audio streaming can be found in [Video Streaming for Navigation Apps > Introduction](Video Streaming for Navigation Apps/Introduction).
 The library will handle encrypting the video and audio data sent to the head unit.

 ### Optional Encryption
 You may want to encrypt some or all of the RPCs you send to the head unit even if the OEM does not require that they be protected.
 In that case you will have to manually configure the payload protection status of every RPC that you send.
-Please note that if you require that an RPC be encrypted but there is no security manager configured for the head unit the app is connected with then the RPC will not be sent by the library.
+Please note that if you require that an RPC be encrypted but there is no security manager configured for the head unit, then the RPC will not be sent by the library.

 !!!
 IMPORTANT
 For optional encryption to work, you must work with each OEM to obtain their proprietary security library.
 !!!

-## Setting the Encryption Configuration
+## Creating the Encryption Configuration
+Each OEM that supports SDL will have their own proprietary security library.
+You must add all of the provided security libraries in the encryption configuration when you are setting up the SDL app.

 @![iOS]
 ##### Objective-C
 ```objc